taskforcesh/bullmq/contributing.md

 ## Doing a release

-We are using semantic-release instead of this:
+Releases are automatically performed by semantic-release and consists on the following:

 - update the version number in `package.json`
   - Fixes update the patch number, features update the minor number.